-At the same time, I set out my decision that Mr Q's complaint is not time barred and can be considered by the Financial Ombudsman Service.
-I also explained why I am satisfied it's not necessary for me to hold an oral hearing.
-My conclusions about those matters remain unchanged and I shan't repeat them here.
+At the same time, I set out my finding that Mr S's complaint is not time barred and can be considered by the Financial Ombudsman Service.
+My decision that Mr S's complaint has been referred in time remains unchanged, and so I shan't repeat my reasoning here.

-I invited both parties to respond with any comments they wished to make in light of my provisional findings, including any evidence to confirm if the pensions Mr Q transferred to his SIPP contained any guaranteed benefits that were lost upon transfer, or if Mr Q believes he has suffered a loss of opportunity to take his pension benefits because of the current position of his SIPP investments.
-Options did not respond to the provisional decision.
-Mr Q responded to say he accepted the provisional decision.
+I invited both parties to respond with any comments they wished to make in light of my provisional findings, including any evidence to confirm if any of the pensions Mr S transferred to his Options SIPP contained any guaranteed benefits that were lost upon transfer, or if Mr S has suffered a missed opportunity to take retirement benefits as a result of the current status of his SIPP investment.
+Mr S's representative confirmed Mr S accepted my provisional findings and had no further comments aside from noting that he would like the redress paid to him directly as a lump sum rather than into his pension.
+Options didn't respond to my provisional decision.

-As I have not received any further submissions from either party, and have not been persuaded to depart from my provisional findings, I have repeated my provisional findings below, as my final decision, and have not therefore included any further detail of them in this background summary.
+As the parties made no further submissions in relation to this complaint, I don't consider that I need to depart from the findings that I provisionally reached on Mr S's complaint in any way.
+So, I have repeated my provisional findings below, with a few minor amendments, as my final decision, and have not therefore included any further detail of them in this background summary.